 Sand casting involves four basic steps: assemble the sand mold, pour liquid metal into the mold, allow the metal to cool, then break away the sand and remove the casting.
 Of course, the process is more complex than it sounds.

 The first step of mold assembly is to partially fill the drag with sand.
 The pattern, core print, cores, and gating system are placed near the parting line.
 The cope is then assembled to the drag.
-Additional sand is poured on the cope half until the pattern, core, and gating system are covered.
-The sand is compacted by vibration or mechanical means.
+Additional sand is poured on the cope half until the pattern, core, and gating system are covered, and then the sand is compacted by vibration or mechanical means.
 Excess sand is removed with a strike off bar.

-Once a mold has been made, it must be prepared for the molten metal to be poured.
-The surface of the mold cavity is often lubricated with mold washes to facilitate the removal of the casting.
-Then, the cores are positioned, additional mold materials such as cope rope are added to help prevent run-outs, and the mold halves are closed and securely clamped together; the cope and drag sections maintain proper alignment with the aid of pins and guides.
+Before it can be filled with liquid metal, the complete mold needs to be prepared; the mold cavity is often lubricated with mold washes to facilitate casting removal.
+Then the cores are positioned, additional mold materials such as cope rope are added to help prevent run-outs, and the mold halves are closed and securely clamped together; the cope and drag sections maintain proper alignment with the aid of pins and guides.

 The mold halves must remain secure so liquid metal can’t leak through the parting line.
 Before pouring flaskless molds, wood or metal pouring jackets are often placed around the mold and weights are set on the top to keep the cope from lifting.